markowanga/stweet/README.md

 [![codecov](https://codecov.io/gh/markowanga/stweet/branch/master/graph/badge.svg?token=1PV6VC8HRF)](https://codecov.io/gh/markowanga/stweet)

-Modern fast python library to quickly scrap tweets from Twitter unofficial API.
+A modern fast python library to scrap tweets quickly from Twitter unofficial API.

-This tool helps you to scrap tweet by search phrase.
-It uses the twitter api, same api is used on website.
+This tool helps you to scrap tweet by a search phrase.
+It uses the twitter API, the same API is used on website.

 ## Inspiration for the creation of the library
-I have used twint to scrap tweets, but it have many errors it doesn't work correct.
+I have used twint to scrap tweets, but it has many errors and it doesn't work properly.
 The code was not simple to understand.
-All tasks have one config and user must know what exactly parameter is.
+All tasks have one config and the user has to know the exact parameter.
-Last important thing is fact that api can change — Twitter is api owner and changes are dependent of them.
+The last important thing is the fact that Api can change — Twitter is the API owner and changes depend on it.
-It is annoying when something does not work and users must report bugs is issues.
+It is annoying when something does not work and users must report bugs as issues.

 ## Main advantages of the library
- - **Simple code** — code is not mine, every user can contribute library
+ - **Simple code** — the code is not only mine, every user can contribute to the library
- - **Domain objects and interfaces** — main part of functionalities can be replaced (eg. calling web requests), library have basic simple solution, if you want to expand it you can do it very simple
+ - **Domain objects and interfaces** — the main part of functionalities can be replaced (eg. calling web requests), the library has basic simple solution — if you want to expand it, you can do it without any problems and forks
- - **100% coverage with integration tests** — this can find the api changes, tests is run every week and when task is failed we can easily find the source of change
+ - **100% coverage with integration tests** — this advantage can find the API changes, tests are carried out every week and when the task fails, we can find the source of change easily
- - **Custom tweets output** — it's part of interface, it you want to save custom tweets it takes you a short moment
+ - **Custom tweets output** — it is a part of the interface, if you want to save custom tweets, it takes you a brief moment

 ## Basic usage
-To make simple request the scrap **task** must be prepared.
-Next task should be processed by **runner**.
+To make a simple request the scrap **task** must be prepared.
+The next task should be processed by **runner**.
 ```python
 import stweet as st